Backchannel with ‘Dracula’ helped free Utah man in Venezuela

 When The Associated Press reported on the politically fraught backchannel in March, few imagined it would succeed.

-Speculation swirled that the government was demanding an all-but-impossible prisoner exchange for Flores’ two nephews, who in 2016 were convicted in New York of drug trafficking, after it was learned that a government-connected Venezuelan tycoon was paying Holt’s legal fees as well as those of the men branded “narco-nephews.”
+Speculation swirled that the government was demanding an all-but-impossible prisoner exchange for Flores’ two nephews, who in 2016 were convicted in New York of drug trafficking, after it was learned that a government-connected Venezuelan tycoon was paying Holt’s legal fees as well as those of the men branded the “narco-nephews.”

 At the same time, the Trump administration was intensifying a campaign to isolate Venezuela’s government, sanctioning dozens of officials — including Maduro and Flores — for human rights abuses and drug trafficking while threatening a more crippling ban on oil shipments.

-It’s unknown what, if any, concessions were made, or how deeply involved the Trump administration even was.
-The White House didn’t immediately reply to a request for comment.
+An official with the National Security Council stressed that nothing had been offered to secure Holt’s release and that there had been no change to U.S. policy to Venezuela.
+President Donald Trump found out Friday that Holt would be released, said the official, who was not authorized to speak publicly and requested anonymity.

-But Rubio, who has Trump’s ear on Latin America but only learned of Corker’s visit when he landed in Caracas, said in a statement that the couple’s release “will in no way change U.S. policy towards the dictatorship in Venezuela.”
+Rubio, who has Trump’s ear on Latin America but only learned of Corker’s visit when he landed in Caracas, said in a statement that the couple’s release “will in no way change U.S. policy towards the dictatorship in Venezuela.”

 Alfredo Romero, a lawyer who defends some of the opposition activists who were held alongside Holt, said that Maduro may be looking to win over some political sectors in the U.S. to temper Trump’s hardline approach toward Venezuela.